Kentucky leads the nation in growing hemp, one of the most versatile crops on Earth.

 Who Can Use Medical Marijuana in Kentucky?

-Once medical marijuana is legalized, patients with qualifying conditions will be able to purchase marijuana from medical dispensaries.
+Once medical marijuana laws take effect in 2025, patients with qualifying conditions will be able to purchase marijuana from medical dispensaries.

 Can You Grow Marijuana in Kentucky?